 Possess a handgun on my private property without a permit?

 Can I possess/carry a handgun in my home without a permit?

 No. No person shall acquire the ownership of a firearm, whether by purchase, gift, inheritance, bequest, or in any other manner, until the person has first procured a permit to acquire the ownership of a firearm.

-Handgun Purchase Process To purchase a handgun in Hawaii, whether through an FFL Dealer or a private transaction, you will need to complete a Permit to Acquire Firearms Application.
+Handgun Purchase Process To purchase a handgun in Hawaii, whether through a Federal Firearms Licensee (FFL) or a private transaction, you will need to complete a Permit to Acquire Firearms Application.
 Each firearm requires an individual permit to acquire.
 You may be required to purchase the firearm before obtaining your permit, but you cannot pick up your firearm immediately.